micsh/CarND-MPC-Project/README.md

 ---
 ## Lookahead and time-horizon
 The time **_N*dt_** defines the prediction time-horizon.
 A shorter time-horizon leads to a faster responding controler, but falls short in the projection planning and often finds it difficult to stay stable.
 Longer prediction time-horizon leads to a better behavior, but too long and it will not react quick enough to difference between predicted/project and actual.
-I have found a nice spot with N=25 and dt=0.1, which evalutes to an ahead-projection of 2.5 seconds, which was just about right for a good control of the vehicle and enough planning ahead.
-I have found that below 15 and over 40 provide less optimal results.
+I have found a nice spot with N=10 and dt=0.1, which evalutes to an ahead-projection of 1 seconds, which was just about right for a good control of the vehicle and enough planning ahead.
+I have found that a much higher number, looks too far ahead, and is less accurate controlloing the vehicle.

 ---
 ## Video